alephnull7/study-guide-generator-api/README.md

   * `/api/artifacts/templates/study-guides`: returns the records for all study guide templates
   * `/api/artifacts/templates/quizzes`: returns the records for all quiz templates
   * `/api/artifacts/templates/courses/:id`: returns the templates for the course corresponding to `id`
+  * `/api/artifacts/templates/courses/study-guides/:id`: returns the study guide templates for the course corresponding to `id`
+  * `/api/artifacts/templates/courses/quizzes/:id`: returns the study guide templates for the course corresponding to `id`
   * `/api/artifacts/templates/departments/:id`: returns the templates for the department corresponding to `id`
   * `/api/artifacts/templates/:id`: returns the template corresponding to `id`
+  * `/api/artifacts/types`: returns the records for the types of artifact templates
 * PUT
   * `/api/artifacts`: updates the artifact corresponding to the information in the below body
   ```json lines